Ultimate Guide to the UCSB Research Mentorship Program

 Center your activities and essays around this factor so you will remain memorable in the eyes of the admission committee and differentiate yourself in the applicant pool.

-Last but definitely not least, be attention-grabbing in your essays (start with hooks or in medias res!) and use memorable, impactful words.
+Last but definitely not least, be attention-grabbing in your essays.
+Make sure you start with a strong hook and use memorable, impactful words.

 Highlight your humanity and be vulnerable when necessary.